Trump Ponders Violent Retribution as the White House Projects Impeachment Calm

 As President Donald Trump wrapped up his swing through New York City on Thursday, he stopped by the luxury restaurant Cipriani to deliver remarks at a high-roller breakfast fundraiser.

-Though one senior White House aide said the mood there “is fine.”
-Others said Trump has taken the past week personally, as if Democrats and—what his allies call—the “deep state” had just crashed his party.
+Although one senior White House aide said the mood there “is fine,” others said Trump has taken the past week personally, as if Democrats and what his allies call the “deep state” had just crashed his party.

 On Tuesday, the president took to Twitter to accuse liberals of deliberately ruining and degrading his “important day” at the UN.
 And according to a Los Angeles Times report, Trump also used his time at a private event for U.S. officials at the Intercontinental Hotel in New York on Thursday morning to rage about the whistleblower and whoever supplied that individual with information.

-It is unclear what actual punishments the president has envisioned and the White House did not provide clarification on this when asked.
-According to the senior White House official, shortly after the president arrived back at the White House on Thursday, he told his lieutenants that there was no current need to start a “war room” or any special initiative to combat impeachment fever.
+It is unclear what punishments the president has envisioned and the White House did not provide clarification on it when asked.
+According to the senior White House official, shortly after the president returned to the White House on Thursday, he told his lieutenants that there was no current need to start a “war room” or any special initiative to combat impeachment fever.

-A report that Trump was bringing back his former 2016 campaign manager, Corey Lewandowski, to spearhead such an effort, the official said, were an attempt at “self-aggrandizement” by those officials on the outside.
+A report that Trump was bringing back his former 2016 campaign manager Corey Lewandowski to spearhead such an effort, the official said, was an attempt at “self-aggrandizement” by those officials on the outside.
 And the White House, indeed, subsequently denied the reports.
-In the president’s inner circle, some continued to believe that the rush to embrace impeachment by Democratic leadership amounted to a politically-tinged bluff.
+In the president’s inner circle, some continued to believe that the rush to embrace impeachment by Democratic leadership amounted to a politically tinged bluff.

 “This is all theater,” Jay Sekulow, one of Trump’s lawyers who worked with Giuliani to defend the president during the Mueller probe, told The Daily Beast on Wednesday.
 “Nancy Pelosi didn’t announce anything that hasn’t been going on already,” he added, referring to how House Democrats had weeks ago declared they were launching proceedings simply to decide if they should impeach Trump.

 Earlier in the week, a senior administration official bemoaned how much of a gigantic pain impeachment proceedings would be for the White House staff to manage.
-The official said this is, in part, due to how getting impeached would inevitably devastate President Trump’s focus, mood, actions, and agenda for the remainder of his first term.
-And White House Press Secretary Stephanie Grisham has said that “House Democrats have destroyed any chances of legislative progress for the people of this country by continuing to focus” on impeachment.
+The official said that is, in part, because being impeached would inevitably devastate Trump’s focus, mood, actions, and agenda for the remainder of his first term.
+And White House press secretary Stephanie Grisham has said that “House Democrats have destroyed any chances of legislative progress for the people of this country by continuing to focus” on impeachment.